fuzzingfairy/QJSEngine-Fuzzili-Wrapper/README.md

 Similar Crashes Folder:
 `results/crashes/reviewed/self-reference`

-#### Array out of bounds write (161BC301CCA5_deterministic.js)
+#### Array Iterator Error (161BC301CCA5_deterministic.js)
-Looks like the third line is causing an out of bounds array write.
  Indices greater than 277913 and less than ~32 bit int max will cause arbitrary data to be written outside of the array.
+When the data is deref'd by the spread operator, we segfault.
 Crashes in Chrome as well.
 The spread ... operator copies the v1 array which is where it crashes

 Code:
 ```